wilfriedgrange/PCR/README.md

 # PCR

-A .R file allowing to calculate errors in PCR.
+A .R file allowing to calculate errors in Polymerase Chain Reaction (PCR).
 This is the code I am using to run this [online tool](https://biosoft-ipcms.fr/files/code.php).

 ## Background